What Is the best hotel rewards program for earning free nights?

 While Hilton and Radisson Rewards’ seemingly inflated award charts are less than appealing, their comparatively higher earning rates on paid stays ranks them above every other rewards program when it comes to earning free nights.

-15 responses to “What Is the best hotel rewards program for earning free nights?”
+15 thoughts on “What Is the best hotel rewards program for earning free nights?”

 Kinda of a “no duh” to say that you don’t get as many points for Hyatt stays…. do far better with Chase transfers to Hyatt to pay/supplement stays there….
 And how many folks stay at lower tier IHG properties in order to stay at a top tier IHG Cat.
 11 property whatever?
 Really now?
 (You get one of those nights each year with the IHG card still — and annual fee is still just $49 — contrasting rather well with the CC card and it’s 40K of Club Carlson pesos….)